 Nonstress and contraction stress testing is a simple way to check the well-being of your baby.
 The tests let your healthcare provider know whether it is best to deliver your baby right away, or to wait.

 Be sure to talk to your healthcare provider if you have questions about these procedures.

 At your healthcare provider's office or hospital, you lie down on your back or side in bed, or you recline in a chair.

-A fetal heart monitor (a wide strap or cloth band holding an ultrasound device) is placed around your abdomen in the area where the baby’s heartbeat is the loudest.
+A fetal heart monitor is placed around your stomach, held in place by a belt or strap, in the area where the baby’s heartbeat is the loudest.

-A nonstress test (NST) allows your health care provider to monitor your baby’s heartbeat.
-Your baby's movement is reflected in heart rrate accelrations on the NST.
+A nonstress test (NST) allows your healthcare provider to monitor your baby’s heartbeat.
 If the heartbeat increases normally during the test, it means that your baby is probably getting enough oxygen and nutrients from your blood.

-The contraction stress test (CST) tells your doctor whether your baby’s heartbeat is reacting normally during mild, labor-like contractions, and so offers a preview of how well your baby will withstand the stress of labor.
+The contraction stress test (CST) tells your healthcare provider whether your baby’s heartbeat is reacting normally during mild, labor-like contractions.
+This offers a preview of how well your baby will withstand the stress of labor.

-To stimulate mild contractions in your uterus, your doctor will give you an IV medication.
+To stimulate mild contractions in your uterus, your healthcare provider will give you an IV medicine.
 Oxytocin is almost always used.